Contraindications

 If adverse reactions occur, treatment should be discontinued and the advice of a veterinarian should be sought.

 Accidental self-injection may give rise to pain.
-People with known hypersensitivity to Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) should avoid contact with the veterinary medicinal product.
+People with known hypersensitivity to non steroidal anti-inflammatory drugs (NSAIDs) should avoid contact with the veterinary medicinal product.
 In case of accidental self-injection, seek medical advice immediately and show the package leaflet or the label to the physician.
-This product can cause eye irritation.
+This veterinary medicinal product can cause eye irritation.
 In case of contact with the eyes, immediately rinse thoroughly with water.